5. Classes

 public function doTest(): void {

-// child display
+// children's display

 print "child : attributeOfParent={$this->attributeOfParent}\n";